-- Prevention programs provide schools and communities with cutting edge, evidence based curricula for students, parents, and other adults.
+- Prevention programs provide schools and communities with cutting edge, evidence based curricula for students and parents.
 Our school based program for 3rd-12th grades teach young people positive physical, intellectual, emotional, and social actions.

 - Prevention programs foster academic achievement, avoidance of addictive substances, improved social and emotional behaviors, and stronger positive relationships with peers, teachers and parents.

 - Our programs creates community awareness regarding the health consequences of substance use and abuse for alcohol (underage drinking), marijuana, tobacco and prescription drugs.

 Our evidence-based curriculums include:

 Positive Action, Botvin Lifeskills, Project Towards No Drugs, and Strengthening Families.

 Life skills, lessons, and trainings, promotion of self-concept, physical and intellectual well-being, self-management, peer relationship development, honesty and self-improvement, and education on tobacco, alcohol, and other drugs.

 Universal Prevention, YPU- Universal prevention strategies take the broadest approach and are designed to reach entire groups or populations.
 Universal prevention strategies may target schools, workplaces, or whole communities.
 This prevention offers services that promote a proactive process to address health and wellness for youth, families, and communities by enhancing protective factors that increase knowledge, skills, and attitudes for making healthy choices.
 (Services offered in Houston & Austin)

 Selective Prevention, YPS- Selective prevention strategies target subgroups known to be at higher risk for substance use and misuse than the general population.